For free real time breaking news alerts sent straight to your inbox sign up to our breaking news emails Sign up to our free breaking news emails

 Qandeel Baloch

-Qandeel Baloch , a Pakistani social media star, was murdered by her brother on Saturday.
-Waseem Baloch admitted strangling he r and said he has no regrets.
+Qandeel Baloch, a Pakistani social media star, was murdered by her brother on Saturday.
+Waseem Baloch admitted strangling her and said he has no regrets.
 Baloch challenged conservative norms in the country by sharing bold and sometimes provocative posts on social media, which led her to be dubbed Pakistani’s answer to Kim Kardashian.

 The daughter of the Pakistani Prime Minister, and an important political force in Pakistan herself, Maryam Nawaz Sharif said the government now plans to pass a long-delayed legislation against so-called “honour killings” within the coming weeks.